atom/atom-languageclient/README.md

 You can get this code packaged up with the necessary package.json etc. from the [languageserver-csharp](https://github.com/atom/languageserver-csharp) provides C# support via [Omnisharp (node-omnisharp)](https://github.com/OmniSharp/omnisharp-node-client) repo.

-If the Language Server is using IPC type transport, you need to implement `useIpc()` and return `true`.
+If the Language Server is using IPC connection type, you need to implement `getConnectionType()` and return `'ipc'`.

 ```javascript
 class ExampleLanguageServer extends AutoLanguageClient {